-Our work focuses on the social dimension of collaboration, emphasizing group-level interactions~\cite{dowson2003students-mcinerney}.
-Academic perspectives often measure task progress and performance, whereas the social perspective aims to capture metrics reflecting social affiliation, recognition, and responsibility~\cite{zorrilla2019sociograms-as-a-tool}.
-We prioritize group-centric (global) measures~\cite{dillenbourg1999collaborative, johnson1989cooperation, network-paradigm-foster, wasserman1994social-faust-1994} such as cohesion, influence, and connectivity, instead of individual-centric ones like hierarchy~\cite{wellman1988social, baran1964distributed-category}.
-However, translating pairwise interactions into cohesive group-level insights is a significant challenge.
-Each edge in a sociogram captures an interaction between two users, reflecting aspects such as communication intensity or shared attention.
-While these pairwise metrics are valuable, they do not inherently convey broader group structures or dynamics.
-For instance, a few strong connections may coexist with other weaker or missing interactions among group members, leading to potential fragmentation. \textbf{Understanding group behavior requires assessing how these pairwise interactions combine to form subgroups, influence distributions, or group-wide cohesion.} To capture the magnitude of group-level interaction, we emphasize weighted interactions over unweighted edges because weighted edges reflect the intensity and significance of relationships.
-This helps to understand how group behavior affects experience and task performance and is represented in different interaction types.
+We examine collaboration through its social aspects, focusing on group-level interactions~\cite{dowson2003students-mcinerney}.
+Our priority is global measures~\cite{dillenbourg1999collaborative, johnson1989cooperation, network-paradigm-foster, wasserman1994social-faust-1994} like cohesion, influence, and connectivity, rather than individual factors like hierarchy~\cite{wellman1988social, baran1964distributed-category}.
+Translating pairwise interactions into cohesive group-level insights presents a significant challenge.
+Each sociogram edge captures an interaction between two users, reflecting aspects such as communication intensity or shared attention.
+While valuable, these pairwise metrics don't inherently convey broader group structures or dynamics.
+For instance, strong connections between some members may coexist with weaker or missing interactions among others, potentially leading to group fragmentation. \textbf{Understanding group behavior requires assessing how these pairwise interactions combine to form subgroups, influence distributions, or group-wide cohesion.} To quantify group interactions, we use weighted edges over unweighted ones, as they better capture the intensity and significance of relationships.
+This approach links group behavior to experience and task performance across interaction types~\cite{granovetter1973strength-weak-ties}.

-\subsubsection{Metric Selection and Weighted Analysis}
+\subsection{Metric Selection and Weighted Analysis}